tomaszdudek7/airflow_project/jupyter/README.md

 plt.scatter(x, y, c='r')
 plt.show()
 ```
-# add parameters cell
+### 3. add parameters cell
+enable
 ![enable tags](enabletags.png)

-and then create parameters cell:
+and then create cell:

 ![enable tags](createparameters.png)

-# run papermill
+### 4. run papermill (no docker yet)
 depending on your catalog structure the command will look approximately like this:
 ```bash
 papermill task_1/code.ipynb task_1/output/code_exectuion_1.ipynb -f task_1/params.yaml
 ```
+if all went well proceed to the next step

-# wrap up in docker container
+### 5. wrap up the notebook in a docker container
-first off, dump and trim requirements txt to task folder as each task should have its own, as tiny as possible, virtual environment
+first off, dump a requirements.txt to task folder as each task should have its own, as tiny as possible, virtual environment
 ```python
 pip freeze > requirements.txt
 ```